This article was last updated April 2021.

 One more thing before you go

-Whether you’ve smoked before, still smoke, or have never touched a cigarette, understanding your hormones is essential to moving forward with your plans for kids (whether that's soon or in the far future).
+Whether you’ve smoked before, still smoke, or have never touched a cigarette, understanding your hormones can help you move forward with your plans for kids (whether that's soon or in the far future).
 Check out what Modern Fertility has to offer — our simple at-home test will give you information on your hormones, your ovarian reserve, and what it all means in terms of your fertility.

 This article was medically reviewed by a member of the Modern Fertility Medical Advisory Board.